IT4063-Spring2025/eda-assignment-fakhrushaik/README.md

 ## 💭 Reflection and Self Assessment

 **I learned:** (repeat as needed)
-- .
+- **I learned:** how to secure your Database and API keys and secrets using environment variables
+- **I learned:** how to read data from a hosted SQL Database
+- **I learned:** how to read data from an API
+- **I learned:** how to read data from a MongoDB database
+- **I learned:** how to perform web scraping to extract data from a website

 **I struggled with:** (repeat as needed)
-- .
+- **I struggled with** None.

 **I need the instructor to help me with:** (repeat as needed)
-- .
+- **I need the instructor to help me with:** None.

-**How long did it take you to complete this assignment? and reflect on that** [ ] hours.
+**How long did it take you to complete this assignment? and reflect on that** [ 3] hours.

 **How often did you have to check the solution to the problem?
 How do you feel about that?**
+- Haven't used it to write but used the solution to verify.

 **If I were to do this assignment again, I would:** (repeat as needed)
-- .
+- **If I were to do this assignment again, I would:** complete it in a hour.

-**💯 Self Grade:** For this assignment, based on my work and my reflections I should get [ ] out of 20.
+**💯 Self Grade:** For this assignment, based on my work and my reflections I should get [ 20] out of 20.

 --------------------
 ## 📚 References and Citations
 **I used the following links, books, and other resources in my work:** (repeat as needed)
-- .
+- **I used the following links, books, and other resources in my work:** None.

 **I received help from the following people:** (repeat as needed)
-- .
+- **I received help from the following people:** Varun Raj.

 ---
 ## Copyrights and License